Clinical Metadata Guided Limited-Angle CT Image Reconstruction: Results

-Table. \ref{tab:quantitative_1} summarizes quantitative results on the CTRATE testing set.
+Table \ref{tab:quantitative_1} summarizes quantitative results on the CTRATE testing set.
 As expected, learning-based approaches outperform analytical and iterative baselines.
 FBPConvNet yields high nMI and PCC from its ability to capture global contrast and coarse structure with large training data.
-However, as the angular range decreases, its performance on SSIM, PSNR, and RMSE metrics lags behind DDS, revealing limited capacity for texture preservation under LACT conditions.
-DDS shows stronger capability to reconstruct high-frequency details, consistent with Fig. \ref{fig4}.
-DOLCE remains competitive at moderate truncation but exhibits instability across the CTRATE testing set, due to the difficulty of tuning hyperparameters across diverse cases.
-As a result, its average performance falls behind that of DDS and FBPConvNet.
-In contrast, our method consistently ranks first or second across all metrics and angular settings.
-Compared to DDS (runner-up), it improves SSIM/PSNR by 3.02\%/2.93\% at 90{\degree} and 3.49\%/4.36\% at 60{\degree}, showing the added value of metadata integration via a two-stage transformer-based UNet for LACT imaging.
+However, as the angular range decreases, its SSIM and PSNR drop and {RMSE$_{\text{HU}}$} increases sharply, indicating reduced robustness in texture and intensity recovery under severe truncation.
+DDS shows sharper edge recovery, consistent with Fig. \ref{fig4}, but suffers from larger errors in soft-tissue regions, resulting in lower SSIM/PSNR and higher {RMSE$_{\text{HU}}$}.
+DOLCE remains competitive at moderate truncation but exhibits instability across the CTRATE testing set due to the difficulty of tuning hyperparameters across diverse cases, \emph{e.g.}, $0.840\pm0.172$ for SSIM at 90{\degree}.
+In contrast, our method consistently ranks first or tied across all metrics and angular settings.
+Compared to DOLCE (the strongest metadata-free diffusion baseline), it improves SSIM/PSNR by 5.23\%/11.21\% at 90{\degree} and 4.26\%/12.86\% at 60{\degree}, showing the added value of metadata integration via a two-stage transformer-based UNet for LACT imaging.